andersganander/word_hunt/README.md

 - [Lighthouse](https://developer.chrome.com/docs/devtools/) - Used for overall accessibility testing from dev tools.
 - [Responsinator](http://www.responsinator.com/) - Used to verify responsiveness.
 - [W3C](https://www.w3.org/) - Used for validation of HTML and CSS.
+- [JSHint](https://www.jshint.com/) - Used for validation of javascript.

 ## Deployment